-12 Proven Local SEO Tips to Dominate the SERPs and Map Pack
+12 Proven Local SEO Tips To Dominate The SERPs And Map Pack

 In addition, always keep your information up to date.

-For example, if I’m searching for [Thai food near me] and find a restaurant with great reviews that appears to be open but I drive there only to find it is temporarily closed, I will have a bad user experience.
+For example, if I’m searching for [modell’s near me] and find a store with great reviews which appears to be open, but I drive there only to find it is closed, I will have a bad user experience.

-I may not want to give this restaurant another chance when it’s open again.
+If it’s open again, I may not want to give the store another chance.

-That’s why it’s so important for businesses to update local search results, to clearly communicate to potential customers they are temporarily closed.
+That’s why it’s so important for businesses to update local search results – to clearly communicate to potential customers they are closed.

-If your restaurant is still open for takeaway, however, you can use local search to let customers know the dining room is closed but the kitchen is still open.

 In addition, Google has started displaying store operating status attributes within Maps.

-Large retailers with multiple in-store departments can use GMB to include secondary hours, as we see below.
+Large retailers with multiple in-store departments can use GBP to include secondary hours, as we see below.

 As appropriate, use this feature to update: